stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 * The _src_ and _dest_ members specify at what stage(s) in the pipeline the transition should occur.

-* For the demo we only require a partial implementation to support image transitions (the other arguments are initialised to zero or `null` in the API call).
+* The demo only requires a partial implementation to support image transitions.

-We implement a builder to configure a barrier:
+A barrier is configured and created via a builder:

 ```java
 public static class Builder {